Push Notifications Explained

 Why are they used?

-Push notifications provide convenience and value to app users.
+By reaching users’ lock screens, push notifications provide convenience and value to app users.
 For example, users can receive:

-- Sports scores and news right on their lock screen
+- Sports scores and news

-- Flight check in, change, and connection information
+- Flight check-in, change, and connection information

 - Promoting products or offers to increase sales